patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/button/button.md

  #### Buttons on wizards
 The placement of buttons on wizards will depend on the layout of content you present. -->

-## Usage guidelines
+## Usage

 There are certain cases where specific buttons must be used within your UI.

 Follow these guidelines for buttons in wizards:
 * The **Next** button should always be a primary button.
 * The **Back** button should always be a secondary button.
 * The **Cancel** button should always be a text button.

 <img src="./img/wizard.png" alt="Example of buttons in a wizard" />